 More than ever before, we are talking to people who are looking for safe havens for their money.
 Many people have closed positions on the stock market and are looking for ways to safely invest some money yet still see a decent return.

 Although having your money in a cash/savings account can be considered a safe haven, interest rates are so low that most people are seeing returns that are actually less than inflation.
 In other words, they are losing money, even on long-term investments such as a 10-year bond.

 If you look at the potential return on investment on a large solar system compared to a 10-year bond with a 1% return, it’s easy to see why so many people are installing solar power in 2021:

 Other people are scrambling to reduce costs as an uncertain future awaits.
 If you have money now, it may make sense to use it to reduce your future costs.
 This is especially true for people who are about to retire.

 Paying a power bill is no longer a necessity.
-You can invest money into a good quality solar system and completely replace your power bill, with the solar system paying for itself in as little as 3-5 years.
+You can invest money into a good quality solar system and completely replace your power bill, plus the solar system can pay for itself in as little as 3-5 years.

-    We had one customer in February tell us that he and his wife decided to install solar power to replace their power bill instead of going on a cruise this year.
+We had one customer tell us recently that he and his wife decided to install solar power to replace their power bill using money they were planning to spend on a family holiday to Europe.
 Probably a smart move with the way things are panning out.